azat-co/aws-intermediate/02-modules.md

 # Note

-`\` in a CLI command means a new line - optional and purely for formatting and larger font. `\` works the sames in bash/zsh.
+`\` in a CLI command, means a new line - optional and purely for formatting and larger font. `\` works the same in bash/zsh.

 Bad font: